Knives Advisor

 Both the 284 and 285 have the standard black design, the ‘blaze camo’ (orange), and the ‘country camo’.
 The 284 has one extra, the ‘Realtree camo’.

-You can find the 284 options here, and the 285 options here, but I’ll put them side-by-side for you now:
+You can find various 284 and 285 options here, but I’ll put them side-by-side for you now:

 Black